-- 16. For example, the government has flatly refused to use its power under § 1225(b)(2)(C) to "return . . . alien[s]" who "arriv[e] on land . . . from a foreign territory contiguous to the United States . . . to that territory pending" immigration proceedings.
-As the Fifth Circuit recently held, Defendants simply "don't want to do [the] one thing Congress allowed" as an alternative to detention.
-Texas v.
-Biden, 20 F.4th at 996.
-They have instead terminated the program under that provision-known as the "Migrant Protection Protocols" or the "wait in Mexico policy"-even though that program was incredibly effective.
+- § 1225(b)(2)(C) to "return . . . alien[s]" who "arriv[e] on land . . . from a foreign territory contiguous to the United States . . . to that territory pending" immigration proceedings.
+It has instead terminated a program under that provision-known as the "Migrant Protection Protocols" or the "wait in Mexico policy"-even though that program was incredibly effective. - 18.
+The Biden Administration has also-in incredibly cynical fashion given its litigating position that it cannot detain all those it is required to detain-asked Congress to reduce the number of immigration detention beds available to it.
 See Texas v.
-Biden, 2021 WL 3603341 at \5 (discussing an October 2019 assessment of that program, in which the government found this policy "effective[]" and an "indispensable tool in addressing the ongoing crisis at the southern border"). - 17.
-The Biden Administration has also-in an incredibly cynical fashion given its litigating position that it cannot detain all those it is required to detain-asked Congress to reduce the number of immigration detention beds available to it.
-It has also refused to avail itself of other options-such as reprogramming funds-to increase that capacity. - 18.
+United States, 40 F.4th 205, 217 n.5 (5th Cir.
+2022) (finding similar arguments by the government to be made in bad faith).
+It has also refused to avail itself of other options-such as reprogramming funds-to increase that capacity. - 19.
 To top it off, this Administration's misguided policies are the cause of the surge at the border in the first place.
 The Biden Administration has publicly touted its lax border policies.
-As Defendant Secretary Mayorkas recently boasted, "[u]nlawful presence in the United States will alone not be a basis for an immigration enforcement action."
+As Defendant Secretary Mayorkas has boasted, "[u]nlawful presence in the United States will alone not be a basis for an immigration enforcement action."
 The Biden Administration is not unable to control the border; it is unwilling to do so.